akjmicro/dclang/README.md

   * +, -, *, /, %, abs
   * pow, sqrt, log, log2
-  * sin, cos, tan
+  * sin, cos, tan, pi
   * and, or, not, xor
   * =, <>, >, <, >=, <=
   * if-else-endif
-  * begin-again (looping)
+  * do-redo (looping)
-  * drop, dup, swap, over, rot, 2drop, 2dup, 2swap, 2over, 2rot
+  * drop, dup, swap, over, rot, nip, tuck, drop2, dup2, swap2, over2, rot2
-  * a clock function so we can time execution
+  * a clock function ('clock') so we can time execution in nano seconds for benchmarking.

 TODO:

+  * declaring custom words
+  * constants, variables and arrays
   * open/read/write/close to the filesystem
   * more time functions (e.g. date, sleep, etc.)
   * strings and basic functionality around them
-  * turtle graphics for the kids!
   * just about everything a usuable language will need, or at least, the means for someone to hook C-libraries into this enchilada.
   * although it's beating or matching gforth at things like immediate floating-point operations, it's pretty slow at looping.
 I need to address that at some point.
+This will likely mean getting away from string interpretation and into compiling code fragments.
+  * turtle graphics for the kids!

 Everything is on the floating-point stack only at this point.
 I will obviously have to change/add much in the way of the structure to implement